Anomaly (graphic novel)

-Anomaly is a graphic novel featuring augmented reality, created in part by Brian Haberlin, depicting the adventures of a disgraced soldier on an alien planet.
+Anomaly is a 2012 graphic novel with augmented reality elements, written by Brian Haberlin and Skip Brittenham, depicting the adventures of a disgraced soldier on an alien planet.

 Setting

 The story occurs partly in the 'Conglomerate', a cabal of business corporations ruling a dystopian, interplanetary human society, and partly on 'Planet Anomaly', an Earthlike world populated by multiple hominoid species.